-While many people are unfamiliar with the word “derecho” because it is such a rare weather hazard, it was first used by Professor Gustavus Hinrichs in connection with a storm on July 31, 1877.
-In addition to the August 2020 derecho, there have been several other significant derechos in the U.S., including seven multi-state derechos across the U.S. between the end of April and middle of July 2020.
-The Midwest derecho in August received more attention because of the extent of the damage and impact.
-There were also back-to-back derechos on the east coast during May 2018 and a series of three derechos in four weeks that affected west-central Ohio in 2012.
-One of the latter storms became part of the June 2012 North American derecho on June 29 and 30.
-That derecho caused nearly $3 billion in damage across six states and Washington, D.C., and killed 22 people.
+While many people are unfamiliar with the word “derecho” because it is such a rare natural hazard, it was first used by Professor Gustavus Hinrichs in connection with a storm on July 31, 1877.
+There have been several significant derechos in the U.S., including seven multi-state derechos across the U.S. between the end of April and middle of July 2020.
+The Midwest derecho in August 2020 received more attention because of the extent of the damage and impact.

 - Derechos pose the highest risk to people engaging in outdoor activities.
-This is especially important for those who may not be close to shelter like when they are camping, hiking or participating in watersports.
+This is especially true for those who may not be close to shelter like when they are camping, hiking or participating in watersports.
+Derechos also pose a significant risk to outdoor workers such as farmers, those performing physical labor in areas far from shelter, and public safety or critical infrastructure workers who must work outside during dangerous weather conditions.
 The speed with which derechos can move means that people do not have the same amount of time to seek shelter that they would expect from a typical thunderstorm.

 - Derechos are so big that they may cover multiple National Weather Service (NWS) forecasting regions.
 The size and speed with which derechos move mean that some people may not get an advanced warning, especially if they do not have access to weather updates or wireless emergency alerts.